Do you love yourself, accept yourself, and hold yourself accountable for your words and actions ?

-A PPRAISAL to know if you are stuck and need a new direction.
+A PPRAISAL to acknowledge you are stuck and need a new direction.

 A TTITUDE of learning mode versus judging mode.

-A WARENESS OF YOUR INNATE ABILITY to heal using meditation to alter your gene expression and the gene expression of your future generations.
+A WARENESS OF YOUR INNATE ABILITY to heal using meditation and other self-soothing strategies in order to alter your gene expression and the gene expression of your future generations.